 Board of Directors

-Betsy Braley, President/Treasurer, a life-long resident of Columbia County, is the manager at Key Bank (Chatham NY) and has been an active volunteer and Board member of numerous community nonprofits.
+Betsy Braley, President, a life-long resident of Columbia County, is the manager at Key Bank (Chatham NY) and has been an active volunteer and Board member of numerous community nonprofits.

 Richard Trachtman, Ph.D.
 LCSW, Vice-President, is a psychotherapist working in private practice in Manhattan and Columbia County.
 In addition to private practice he spent much of his professional life working in not-for-profit agencies, as a clinician, supervisor and administrator.
 He was also a board member of A Better World Fund, a small charitable organization.
 Richard has been sketching, painting and photographing for much of his life.
 Over the years he took classes at the Brooklyn Museum, Cooper Union and with Betsy Jacarusso, Maj Kalfus and others.
 Along the way he taught himself pastel and oil pastel painting.
 Most recently he has taken several classes at the Art School of Columbia County.
 His work has appeared in various shows in Columbia and Greene Counties.

-Dominique DeVito, Board Member, grew up on a farm in Chester Springs, Pennsylvania, outside of Philadelphia.
-She went to Mount Holyoke College in Massachusetts, and landed in New York City, where she had a career in magazine and book publishing.
-She was an editor at the American Kennel Club Gazette magazine, then went on to specialize in pet publishing at Howell, Macmillan, IDG Books, and TFH Publications.
+Dominique DeVito, Secretary, grew up on a farm in Chester Springs, Pennsylvania.
+She went to Mount Holyoke College, and landed in New York City, where she had a career in magazine and book publishing.
+She was an editor at the American Kennel Club Gazette magazine.
 Dominique launched a freelance career when her twin sons were young, and she has written numerous books on everything from dogs to decorating to cooking, including The World Atlas of Dog Breeds.
 Since purchasing the house and land that are now the Hudson-Chatham Winery in early 2006, she has learned more than she ever thought she would about agriculture, wine making, marketing, retail sales, and owning a small business.
 She is a huge fan of the riches Columbia County and the area have to offer in everything from local food awareness to cultural institutions to natural beauty, and serves on the Board of the Columbia County Chamber of Commerce.

 Nicole Furnée, Board Member, is the visionary behind the Art School of Columbia County.
 Nicole was raised in the Netherlands and has lived and been active in Columbia County for nearly two decades.
 A nurse by training, Nicole’s lifetime dream was to own and operate a bookstore – a dream she continues as co-owner of the Chatham Bookstore in Chatham, NY.
 Nicole is the mother and step-mother of four grown children, and Oma to three grandchildren.
 Nicole resides with her husband, Thomas, in Ghent, NY.